FCL takes on renewable diesel project | The Western Producer

 A proposal to build a one billion litre renewable diesel plant on the Canadian Prairies suddenly has the legs it needs to cross the finish line, says the visionary behind the project.

-Federated Co-operatives Limited has purchased the assets of True North Renewable Fuels, a Calgary energy company that recently announced its intention to build a biofuel refinery in Regina.
+Federated Co-operatives Ltd. has purchased the assets of True North Renewable Fuels, a Calgary energy company that recently announced its intention to build a biofuel refinery in Regina.

 “In FCL, I believe we have found the right company to ensure the project comes to fruition,” True North chief executive officer Douglas Cole said in a news release.